 The basement is the home of what they call “The Phantom of the Dakota” also known as the “Mad Slasher.”
 Objects have been thrown violently about, and people have witnessed large gashes in walls.
 After the walls were repaired, the gashes reappeared.

 Besides the above, there actually could be more ghosts living at the Dakota Apartments, but those are some of the most sighted or most famous.

 When I learned of the hauntings at the Dakota Building, my initial question was whether this was the same building used in the show 666 Park Avenue.

 Some of you may know that 666 Park Avenue was a 2012 TV show that ran for 13 episodes and plays on Netflix.
 It was one of my binge-watching favorites, although I didn’t get to the end of the series before cancelling Netflix.
 It’s a great show, at least to start out, so I highly recommend it if you can find it.

 Anyway, with all that said, the Dakota Building is not THAT building.
-The build in 666 Park Avenue is the Ansonia, also in New York, but known on the show as “The Drake.”
+The building at 666 Park Avenue is the Ansonia, also in New York, but known on the show as “The Drake.”